AgileObjectOrientedProgramming/AgileAssignment/README.md

 ## Usage

+In order to log in on the application, you must use the `username: admin` and `password: admin`.
+Initially, you will be logged in as a `logistics` user.
+By following the instructions of the applciation, you can create a new user(either a `client` or a `logistics` user).

 The web server is located in the [WebApp](WebApp/) folder.
 To run it, you need to have `maven` installed (IDEs like vscode install it automatically).

 The unit tests are located [here](WebApp/src/test/java/ForYouShipment).